 I just didn’t picture that the sibling I would gift my son with would, like me, have a disability.

 I didn’t think that my son would be in the same position as my brother – an older sibling of one who had needs that were less common than most.
-The doctor who delivered my daughter’s prenatal diagnosis said she’d be a “burden for life”; he told us that we should consider our son, as she would be his burden after we are gone…
+The doctor who delivered my daughter’s prenatal diagnosis said she’d be a “burden for life”; in his urging us to terminate her life, he told us that we should consider our son, as she would be his burden after we are gone.

 It spun me around.